squaretriangle/RAT-via-Telegram/README.md

 - Run keylogger on the target
 - Get target PC's Windows version, processor and more
 - Get target PC's IP address information and approximate location on map
-- Delete files or folder on target
+- [WIP] Delete files or folder on target
 - Show current directory on target
-- Change current directory on target
+- [WIP] Change current directory on target
 - List current or specified directory on target
-- Download any file from the target
+- [WIP] Download any file from the target
 - Upload local files to the target.
 Send your image, pdf, exe or anything as `file` to the Telegram bot
 - Autostart playing a video in fullscreen and no controls for a youtube video on target
 - Screenshots of the target
-- Execute any file on the target
+- [WIP] Execute any file on the target
 - Access to microphone on target
 - Start HTTP Proxy Server
 - Freeze target's keyboard
 - Return the target's ARP table
-- Return the target's Tasklist (process list)
 - [WIP] Schedule tasks to run at specified time
 - [WIP] Freeze target's mouse
-- [WIP] Get active processes and services
+- Get active processes and services
 - [WIP] Capture clipboard (Text, Image)
 - [WIP] Disable/Enable mouse/keyboard
 - [WIP] Hide desktop icons
 - [WIP] Update .exe on target
-- [WIP] Shutdown computer
+- [WIP] Shutdown \ Reboot computer
 - [WIP] Self-Destruct RAT on the target
 - [WIP] Take snapshots from the webcam (if attached)
 - [WIP] Copy and Move files on the target